C-Jeril/kuakua/README.md

 Through rigorous psychological research and practical applications, we strive to impart 'psychological energy,' happiness, and health to all, guiding us toward a 'positive life.'

-positivepsychologys.com is a platform dedicated to the science of positive psychology.
+kuakua.app is a platform dedicated to the science of positive psychology.

 Here, we celebrate virtues, nurture growth, and champion the freedom to shape one's destiny.
 By sharing uplifting words and narratives, and through interactive voting, we aim to kindle an indomitable spirit within everyone.